 Networking and relationships are an important part of success in pretty much any industry.
 In fact, a study from Harvard found that 85% of professional success comes from having those skills.
-But commercial real estate is an area where clients are making a large, long-term investment that could have major implications for their future; in Q3 of 2017, the average commercial real estate transaction value was $1.7 million.
-That means relationship skills are even more critical.
+But commercial real estate is an area where clients are making a large, long-term investment that could have major implications for their future.
 Clients need to feel like they truly know, trust, and understand their CRE sponsor and are aligned in terms of values and priorities.

 So how does technology affect those sponsor-client relationships?

 Some Things Stay the Same

 Relationships always have been and will continue to be important in commercial real estate.
 Building and nurturing quality relationships helps to create repeat customers and generate referral business.
 Making clients happy and meeting (or exceeding!) their expectations is what keeps them coming back to you.
 In the long-run, they are more likely to make mouth-to-mouth recommendations, have fewer demands on your office staff, and make larger investments.

 Today’s clients have expectations for engagements and levels of service that they never would have imagined ten or even five years ago.
 They see things done faster, smarter, or more cost effectively in other markets, expect to see the same in CRE, and become reluctant to accept anything less.
 Innovation has transformed the status quo, and technology is changing the way the commercial real estate firms engage, communicate, and conduct business with investors.
 The question is whether these changes are for the better or for the worse.

 Enhance Relationships with CRM